 He’s wise and honest but tells me he doesn’t know.

 I ask him again.
 He says, “I haven’t seen anyone else out here.”

 But he’s wise and tells me something about the night and something about the warmth of the fire he holds.
 I’m not sure what it means.

 He points west, “There is something just beyond that hollowed out oak.
 Nothing for miles past that.”

 sea of green and swirling blue

 I went to the edge of the expanse, climbed high and looked out.
 The sea of forest green grew up and around me, bold and strong.
 The sky, blue, knelt down humbly—hues swirling in and out of an indescribable marble landscape.
-There—placed before this thick arching web, past dry and still silhouettes—in the warmth of the sun you danced with the wind and rain—a cold world.
+There—placed before this thick arching web, past dry and still silhouettes—in the warmth of the sun the forest danced with the wind and rain—a cold world.
 I sat up there and watched a while.
 I tried to sing, but I wasn’t any good.
 I laughed; in disbelief, shook my head.
 Running and laughing, singing and smiling I came down.
 Gently I knelt.
 The sea of green and swirling blue, the dancing… the rain and the wind.